The frequently asked questions & information page of Firepit Atlas, see this page to see if any questions are anserwed.

 Which type is best for cooking?

-Modern chimeneas are primarily designed for space heating, although there are removable bbq grills available for the fire clay types and swing out bbq grills for the cast iron and steel.
-We suggest a chimenea is at best used for occasional barbecuing, for the serious outdoor chef nothing is better than a proper bbq.
+Modern chimeneas are primarily designed for outside heating.
+Although it is possible to BBQ as there are grills for the clay models and swing out grills for the cast iron and steel models.
+We suggest a chimenea is at best used for barbecuing, for the serious outdoor chef nothing is better than a proper bbq.

 Why does my cast iron chimenea/firepit rust